abbasyazdanmehr/DS-Final-Project-Java/README.md

 - [Trie tree EXPLAINED (YouTube)](https://www.youtube.com/watch?v=-urNrIAQnNo&t=78s)

 ### Hashing :
-    For hashing I just add index of array for Banks Object in BankBranches list
+    I use hashing by a new fields in bnaks as index in the bank ds

 <br>